Carolyn Ladd JD CG® AG®

 I hold a Certified Genealogist® credential from the Board for Certification of Genealogists® (No. 1163).
 I am accredited in African American genealogy by the International Commission for the Accreditation of Professional Genealogists (ICAPGenSM).
 I also have a certificate in genealogical research from Boston University.

 My interest in genealogy was sparked by my paternal grandfather who was an oral family historian.
 I am passionate about identifying ancestors, learning their stories, and preserving them for future generations.
+I enjoy writing and speaking about genealogy.
+The NGS Magazine published an article I wrote in its January-March 2026 issue about my 4th Great Grandfather who was a mounted horseman in the War of 1812.
 I published my first book - about a German-American branch of my father's family - in 2023.
+In 2024, I spoke at the Afro-American Historical and Genealogical Society's (AAHGS) annual conference about the genealogical value of African American Funeral Programs.
+I spoke at RootsTech in 2026 about how to narrow down the birthdate of someone who did not have an original record documenting their birth.

 I am a practicing lawyer and am not taking genealogy clients at this time.